Am I eligible?

 The number of places is very small and is dependent on there being spare capacity due to students leaving.
 For many programmes there will be no available places.

 Usually there are more applicants than available places.
 Admission is competitive and there is no guarantee that any application will be successful.

 If you are eligible you will be assessed on the basis of the compatibility of your modules and overall academic performance.
 The assessment may also include your school-leaving results or other relevant criteria.

 Open the list of courses with places available and use the link beside the appropriate course.
 NB not all courses will open.

-Applications open in early March.
-The closing date is 23 June.
+Applications open on Thursday 3 March 2022.
+The closing date is Tuesday, 21 June 2022.
 Incomplete applications will not be considered - your application, including application fee, must be submitted by the closing date.